-For more detailed information about teacher admission procedures, see the current College of Education Undergraduate Handbook. (www.educ.msstate.edu (http://www.educ.msstate.edu)) Application forms are available in the student's academic department and in the office of the Dean of the College of Education (Allen 309).
+For more detailed information about teacher admission procedures, see the current College of Education Undergraduate Handbook. (www.educ.msstate.edu ) Application forms are available in the student's academic department and in the office of the Dean of the College of Education (Allen 309).